ib-hussain/Cinemago/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 📧 Contact
-For any inquiries, please contact <href email
+For any inquiries, please contact ibrahimbeaconarion@gmail.com